 4. Moral force of character and instincts to lead, and to take an interest in one’s fellow beings

-In the 105 years of the fellowship’s history, there have been over 7,000 scholars with over 4,400 still living.
+In over 100 years of the fellowship’s history, there have been over 7,000 scholars with over 4,400 still living.